Complaint Examination and Dispute Resolution Policy

 The file shall contain the following:

-A copy of BFL's final written answer, containing reasons for the answer, as sent to the complainant.
+- A copy of BFL CANADA’s final written answer, containing reasons for the answer, as sent to the complainant.

-The complaint shall be examined within a reasonable time period, namely within 90 days following receipt of all the information required for its examination.
+Upon receipt of a complaint, BFL CANADA shall conduct an investigation.
+The complaint shall be examined within a reasonable time period, namely within 30 days following receipt of all the information required for its examination.

-After the investigation, the person in charge shall send the complainant a final answer in writing, providing the explanation of the decision.
+After the investigation, the person in charge shall send the complainant a final answer in writing, providing the explanation of BFL CANADA’s decision.

-Transfer of the File to the Appropriate Governing Councils
+Transfer of the File to the Appropriate Governing Councils, the AMF, the GIO or the OLHI

-If the complainant is not satisfied with the result of the examination of his complaint or with the examination itself, he may ask BFL to transfer his file to their provincial insurance governing council (AMF in Quebec) or to the GIO.
+If the complainant is not satisfied with the result of the examination of his complaint or with the examination itself, he may ask BFL CANADA to transfer his file to their provincial insurance governing council (AMF in Quebec), to the GIO or to the OLHI.

-Compliance with the rules governing the protection of personal information shall remain the responsibility of BFL.
+Compliance with the rules governing the protection of personal information remains the responsibility of BFL CANADA.

 Creation and Maintenance of a Register